-With the joint effort with Noble Compassionate Volunteer (NCV), Nepal Sanctuary Treks contributed and supported to construct the temporary toilets in Sarlahi district along with the distribution of hygiene kits and food supplies.
+With the joint effort with Noble Compassionate Volunteer (NCV), Nepal Sanctuary Treks contributed to and supported to construction of the temporary toilets in the Sarlahi district along with the distribution of hygiene kits and food supplies.

 3. Replaced Earthquake damaged roof of the school

-Our Earthquake reconstruction drive includes the replacement of the damaged roof of the school that enabled to provide children and teacher an immediate shelter and continued their studies in a peaceful manner
+Our Earthquake reconstruction drive includes the replacement of the damaged roof of the school enabled to provide children and teachers an immediate shelter and continued their studies in a peaceful manner

 4. Temporary Toilet construction at Bara and Parsa District

-The necessary Water and Sanitation Hygiene (WASH) support provided with the District Wash Cluster (DWC) and 35 toilets constructed in the affected villages.
+The necessary Water and Sanitation Hygiene (WASH) support is provided by the District Wash Cluster (DWC) and 35 toilets constructed in the affected villages.

-In collaboration with Nobel Compassionate Volunteers (NCV), Nepal Sanctuary Treks responded to the disaster by contributing in the temporary toilet construction project to the victims of Bara and Parsa districts.
+In collaboration with Nobel Compassionate Volunteers (NCV), Nepal Sanctuary Treks responded to the disaster by contributing to the temporary toilet construction project for the victims of the Bara and Parsa districts.

 5. Run Health and Sanitation Program

-Nepal Sanctuary Treks actively engaged in Water and Sanitation Hygiene (WASH) associated activities to upgrade healthy living standards of people in various parts of the country.
-The program supports activities such as health promotion, safe drinking water community awareness, and training program.
+Nepal Sanctuary Treks actively engaged in Water and Sanitation Hygiene (WASH) associated activities to upgrade the healthy living standards of people in various parts of the country.
+The program supports activities such as health promotion, safe drinking water community awareness, and training programs.

 6. Support in Education

 Education is very crucial in one’s life, particularly in this recent and competitive period.
-Nepal Sanctuary Treks believes that the children from the destitute family should not be deprived of getting a quality education.
+Nepal Sanctuary Treks believes that children from destitute families should not be deprived of getting a quality education.

 In addition, the company has been supporting education for blind children named Menuka Bishowkarma and Bishow Bishowkarma.

-Nepal Sanctuary Treks implement the special effort to ensure the safety of its trekking crew during treks.
-Besides providing them with full-fledged protective equipment such as trekking shoes, warm clothing, gloves, first aid kit, and insurance, the company also reminds trekking crew about their safety and hygiene by providing in house training regarding safety measures and proper equipment handling.
+Nepal Sanctuary Treks implement a special effort to ensure the safety of its trekking crew during treks.
+Besides providing them with full-fledged protective equipment such as trekking shoes, warm clothing, gloves, a first aid kit, and insurance, the company also reminds the trekking crew about their safety and hygiene by providing in-house training regarding safety measures and proper equipment handling.

 Additionally, we adhere to the policy of the International Porter Protection Group (IPPG).
-We make an effort to ensure that the porter is well cared for, lift reasonable goods, and well equipped with appropriate clothing and footwear.
+We make an effort to ensure that the porter is well cared for, lifts reasonable goods, and is well equipped with appropriate clothing and footwear.

 The environment has been another area of CSR priority of Nepal Sanctuary Treks.
 We have a strong commitment to protecting our environment.
 And we will always be aware of our impact upon our space and treat it with respect.